antitask/car-part-shop/README.md

 - implement borrow limit for each book (in days)
 - filter books by date borrowed and comparing to borrow limit in days
 - filter books by user who borrow the book.
-- prevent user to borrow a book if previos bookis not returned or user is late
+- prevent user from borrowing a book if previos book is not returned